quinnyab/DHT11-Sensor/README.md

 - Change the `delay`, which is now set to 5000, or 5 seconds
 - Change or set new thresholds based on the measured humidity and temperature.
 The `threshold` variable is currently set to 65% humidity
 - Use another form of output instead of the Servo Motor, like LED Lights
-- Save your data and make graphs using [Adafruit](https://learn.adafruit.com/adafruit-io-basics-dashboards/overview)
+- Create an overview of your measured data and make graphs using [Adafruit](https://learn.adafruit.com/adafruit-io-basics-dashboards/overview)